-All housing officers must make sure that children at risk and vulnerable adults are referred to our safeguarding procedure if they feel there is sufficient risk or if something comes to light through conversation with a tenant.
-This is done by using the appropriate alert form and if there is any doubt the Housing Officer should consult with their manager or the ASB Coordinator.
+All housing officers will make sure that children at risk and vulnerable adults are referred to our safeguarding procedure if they feel there is sufficient risk or if something comes to light through conversation with a tenant.
+This is done by using the appropriate alert form and if there is any doubt the housing officer should consult with their manager or the ASB Coordinator.

-Making sure that children and vulnerable adults are protected from harm are shared responsibilities of everybody involved in the planning and delivery of local public services.
+Ensuring that children and vulnerable adults are protected from harm are shared responsibilities of everybody involved in the planning and delivery of local public services.

 Statutory and national guidance outlines these responsibilities in relation to both adults safeguarding and the safeguarding of children and young people.
-In Barking and Dagenham these are the responsibility of the Adult Safeguarding Board and the Local Safeguarding Children's Board.
+In Barking and Dagenham this is the responsibility of the Adult Safeguarding Board and the Local Safeguarding Children's Board.